 There is only one table at The Local Hive, and it was full, so we took our smothered sopapillas to the picnic tables that overlooked the golf course.
 So, so good.

-As we mosied around downtown it was easy to imagine cattle being driven through the town’s dusty streets.
+As we moseyed around downtown it was easy to imagine cattle being driven through the town’s dusty streets.
 After all, the Goodnight-Loving Trail—inspiration for the book Lonesome Dove—passed through this area.

 While downtown Clayton was eerily quiet on a Saturday, there is quite a bit to do in the area.
 I’ve already mentioned the museum and golf course, and following lunch, we spent the afternoon exploring Clayton State Park & Dinosaur Trackways.

-Clayton, New Mexico is the Wild West and the museum is filled with artifacts that support that narrative, but there’s a much older story here, a prehistoric story.
+Clayton, New Mexico is the Wild West, and the museum is filled with artifacts that support that narrative, but there’s a much older story here, a prehistoric story.
 As I’ve previously mentioned in Dust Bowl Road Trip posts, Ryan loves dinosaur tracks and there are lots at the park.
-In fact, it is sort of a must-visit for those interested in that ancient part of the west’s history.
+In fact, it is sort of a must-visit for those interested in that ancient part of the history of the west.